roman-milk/roman-milk.github.io/cvsn.md

  "Ok, there's not much.
 I don't have any way to pack it though."
 She sounded amazingly calm.

  "Just take a bed sheet and lay it on the floor upstairs.
 Throw everything in the middle of it.
 I'll come up and get it when you're done.
 Just yell for me."
-Report_Story #2